Sagar063/week9_ERAV4_ImageNet_ResNet-50_Model_Experiments/README.md

     ```bash
     kaggle competitions download -c imagenet-object-localization-challenge
     ```
-#### ImageNet-1k :  download in AWS machine.
-Refer README_AWS.md for instructions
+For dataset download in AWS and AWS setup, see the [ImageNet Dataset Setup on AWS instructions](./README_AWS.md).

-Once the dataset is downloaded place as:
+#### Once the dataset is downloaded place as:
 ```
 data/imagenet/
   ├─ train/